 Named for its native home of origin, the island of Madeira in the Canary Islands, this flowering woody perennial is well-loved for its colorful panicles of purple flowers that appear in early spring.
-Pride of Madeira is a flowering shrub, as opposed to a perennial with growth that dies back, but it is biennial.
-This means it only forms flowers every other year.
+Pride of Madeira is a flowering shrub, as opposed to a perennial with growth that dies back, but it is biennial so it only forms flowers every other year.

 This plant has sturdy woody stems, slender grey-green spiky leaves, and a cone-shaped flower panicle at the end that bears many tiny flowers, somewhat similar to the flowers of a butterfly bush/buddleia.

-Pride of Madeira has a mounding, low-branching habit and will grow quite large, up to eight feet tall and ten feet wide, making it a dramatic landscape specimen that can create a real visual impact in the garden.
+Pride of Madeira has a mounding, low-branching habit and may grow quite large, up to 8-feet tall and 10-feet wide, making it a dramatic landscape specimen that can create a real visual impact in the garden.
+Plant pride of Madeira seeds in early spring, after the last frost.

 |Scientific Name||Echium candicans|